Consumer Medicine Information

 visual disturbances: blurry or diminished vision, dry eye

-swelling of the liver, abdomen, hands, lower legs or feet
+swelling of the liver, abdomen, hands, lower legs, feet or face

 back pain, bone pain, joint pain, pain in fingers or toes, muscle aches or spasm, muscle weakness